SkyWars/SkyWars/docs/skywars/index.md

 * [MCStats Statistics](http://mcstats.org/plugin/SkyWars)

 ### Translations / Localization
-* SkyWars is currently partway localized for 10 different languages, most are currently incomplete however!
+* All player messages fully translated to English and German, and partially translated to Spanish, French, Czech, Danish, Dutch, Polish, Portuguese and Russian.
+Partial translations were at one point complete, but don't have some of the newer messages translated.
-* SkyWars should automatically use the localization that your server is set to, if it supports it.
+* Change the locale SkyWars uses by setting 'locale' in **main-config.yml**.
 * To help out SkyWars by translating it into your local language, go to [SkyWars-Translations/Translating](https://github.com/SkyWars/SkyWars-Translations/wiki/Translating).
+Test out your localization as well by copying into `messages.yml`!

 #### MCStats / Plugin metrics
 SkyWars uses plugin metrics to keep track of people using the plugin.